tobyhodges/lesson-sprint-recommendations/before.md

 - **Prepare a video call link for all sprint sessions.** If your sprint is taking place across multiple sessions, or will include multiple video calls between participants, try to provide a single meeting link for them all.
   This will save contributors time when returning to the sprint calls, e.g. for a check-in session or after a break.
+- **Communicate participation information and send reminders before the Sprint**
+    - Send short reminders a week and a day before the Sprint, with time and date, video conferencing URL, note docs and any prior preparation work
+    - If prior reading/preparation is required, give at least a week lead time
+    - Think of a way to let participants withdraw their participation/leave early/join late comfortably; this helps especially for folks juggling with multiple responsibilities

 There is a number of tools that in combination could be used for running effective curriculum development sprints - we cover a good number of tried and tested technologies under [the tools section](tools.md).